 The primary purpose of the program is to assist owners in reducing lead paint hazards in order to prevent lead poisoning of occupants – especially children.
 Peeling or cracking lead paint is the most common cause of lead poisoning in young children, who can swallow lead dust that lands on window sills, floors, and toys.
 The program also has some funding to address conditions that pose other health risks to occupants, including excess moisture that leads to mold growth; vermin infestation; conditions that pose the risk of falls or other injuries; fire and electrical hazards; and others.

-Buildings constructed prior to 1960, including small homes and multifamily apartment buildings of any size, located in the Bronx, Brooklyn, or Queens.
+Buildings constructed prior to 1960, including small homes and multifamily apartment buildings of any size, located in any of the five boroughs of New York City.
 The building must have lead-based paint that is not intact as determined by lead risk assessments performed by the program inspectors.
 The building or home must be occupied by households with low- and very low-income levels, and at least one or more unit must house a child less than six years of age or a pregnant woman, or be visited by young children on a regular basis.

 The grants are provided as forgivable loans, averaging $8,000 - $10,000 per apartment.
 In exchange for this assistance, owners of rental buildings must agree, for five years following the lead treatment work, to rent any new vacancies to low- and very low-income tenants, giving priority to families with young children.

-For more information on the loan terms, see the PPP term sheet.
+For more information on the loan terms, see the Lead Hazard Reduction and Healthy Homes term sheet.

 Sarah Hovde, Director, Primary Prevention Program